Before dawn, before place comes into sight ,

-There’s no pin-table like back in ’61, before all this –
+No pin-table like back in ’61, before all this –

 when I didn’t know that sex would make me feel

-Now there’s just
+Now there’s just some lonely screen

-and changing colour.
-Ready for the game
+and changing colours.
+Ready for the game,

-and easily wiped, and the bottles of brown sauce
+and easily wiped; bottles of brown sauce

 have stood since boyhood days with their mouths